 It was a time of discovery.
 For many of us, mouth full of metal (aka train tracks, brace face) and slurry speech occurred during these middle school years making it even more difficult to NOT stand out and to “fit in” with who we perceived to be the cool kids.
 If memorizing the lyrics to “We didn’t start the fire” didn’t kick start your path to fitting in, then you could recount the latest episode of Friends or Seinfeld.

-Things are that easy anymore for today’s tweens emerging into 6th-8th grade and even though flannel, mom jeans, and crop tops are back in style, that’s about the ONLY thing we can relate to when it comes to our teens entering this most difficult stage of life.
-It’s just hard.
+Things just aren't that easy anymore for today’s tweens.
+Even though flannel, mom jeans, and crop tops are back in style, that’s about the ONLY thing we can relate to when it comes to our teens entering this most difficult stage of life.